-On the other hand, once you complete the program your creditors will usually close your accounts.
+However, once you complete the program your creditors will close your accounts.
 Although these accounts will be listed as paid in full, they will still be closed.
 This can negatively affect your score because it will reduce the number of active, open accounts that you have.
 If you also close your oldest account, it can decrease your “credit age.”
 All these factors can drop your credit score if your score is high when you start the program.

 However, if your score is low when you start the program, then you can actually see your credit score increase.
 So, the results vary depending on where you start.
 You need to ask the counselor what will happen to your score given your credit history.
 The counselor should be able to help you set the right expectations for your score before you enroll.

 Once you enroll in a debt management program, companies that provide other solutions will descend on you.
 They will try to convince you that they have a better, faster, cheaper, easier solution.
 Debt settlement companies are notorious for this.
 And they won’t tell you about the negative credit effects of settlement.

 Full disclosure, debt settlement usually is a faster, cheaper solution.
 As long as you don’t mind damaging your credit score with each debt you settle, settlement can be a viable solution.
 But each debt settled creates a negative item in your credit report that sticks around for seven years.
 This can significantly damage your score.
 But if you want to avoid further credit damage, then you don’t want to settle.